Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 ![[Pasted image 20241116203813.png]]

+**INFORMATION ARCHITECTURE** involves the following steps:
+- assessing existing and needed content,
+- organising the pages,
-**INFORMATION ARCHITECTURE** involves the following steps: assessing existing and needed content, organizing the pages, providing clues to help use the site effciently, and developing navigational structure.
+- providing clues to help use the site efficiently, and
+- developing navigational structure.